conduktor/conduktor-docs/docs/platform/troubleshooting/debugging.md

 ## 2. Debug with the "Platform Diagnostic" tool

 :::info
-Platform diagnostic is a tool that allow you to extract all the relevant log from conduktor platform in order to give all the necessary information to our support team to investigate your issue
+Platform diagnostic is a tool that allow you to extract all the relevant log from Conduktor Console in order to give all the necessary information to our support team to investigate your issue
 :::

 ### Installation